2019 Vault Rankings

 California-based Electronic Arts operates development studios in North America and leases properties for R&D, sales, and administration in Europe and Asia.
 North America is its largest market, accounting for more than 40% of sales.
 International customers supply the rest.

 Sales and Marketing

-As Electronic Arts' business becomes increasingly digital, more of its products sales are generated through the internet.
+As Electronic Arts' business becomes increasingly digital, more of its sales are generated through the internet.
 Such channels include Origin, the company's direct-to-consumer platform, digital downloads from third-party retailers, and mobile applications.

 EA depends on two major console makers for about 45% of revenue.
 Games for Sony's PlayStation supply about 30% of sales and games for Microsoft's Xbox account for about 15% of sales.
 EA also sells packaged games to retailers, including mass merchants (Walmart), consumer electronics stores (Best Buy), and specialty game shops (GameStop).
 EA has partnerships with Tencent Holdings Limited in China and Nexon Co.
-Ltd. to sell FIFA Online 3 in Korea.
+Ltd.